-Range Alternative B would not require realignment of Route 15, and the land for this alternative is estimated at 1,800 ac (728 ha) as shown on Figure 3.2-1.
-Land acquisition would be required for control of lands associated with the Surface Danger Zones (SDZs) east of Route 15.
+Range Alternative B would not require realignment of Route 15, and the land for this alternative is estimated at 1,129 ac (426 ha) as shown on Figure 3.2-1.
+Land acquisition or long-term leases would be required for control of lands associated with the Surface Danger Zones (SDZs) east of Route 15.
 Special Use Airspace (SUA) (restricted area) would also be required above the SDZs in the vicinity of Route 15.

-3.2.5.2 Naval Munitions Site Access Road Alternatives (NMS Access Road Alternative B Preferred)
+3.2.5.2 Naval Munitions Site Access Road Alternatives (NMS Access Road Alternative A Preferred)